 The teaching of this course is in 3 day blocks, which allows for discussion and exploring theory and practice in depth using examples from students' own experiences and organisations.
 The 3 day block model also allows us to bring in guest speakers from industry to further explore theory and practice.

 Assessment is via written assignments for each module which are largely set within each participant's own organisation.

 Students are therefore able to make a direct impact within their own organisations and make a difference to the bottom line.

 Exemptions and transferability

 Students are normally expected to have a degree.
 However we also encourage applications from candidates who have extensive work experience but no formal academic qualifications.

 Careers & opportunities

 In this section

 This course is primarily aimed at equipping students with skills to allow them to improve the operational performance of their organisation.
 The MSc Business Improvement course can lead individuals into more strategic or senior positions within their organisation or into more focused business improvement positions.

-Those who join the course are usually in positions where they are effecting change in a variety of organisations.
-Students are able to make an immediate impact as the assessment for the course is based on the organisation that the individual works for - this helps them to make a positive impact on the organisation's results.
+Those who join the course are usually in positions where they can influence change in their respective organisations.
+Students are able to make an immediate impact as the assessment for each module requires the application of theory to practical organisational problems.
+This helps the student to make a real difference to the bottom line of the organisation.

 Students who have studied on the course over the last few years have included representatives from organisations such as Bombardier, BE Aerospace, Caterpillar, Ryobi, Citibank, HSC, NI Water, Translink, Veridian and other public sector organisations.